Mental Health Parity Resources

 Evaluating State Mental Health Statutes

 Evaluating State Mental Health and Addiction Parity Statutes: A Technical Report.
+By comparing states' progress side by side we are able to determine where progress needs to be made.

 President's Commission on Combating Drug Addiction and the Opioid Crisis